tedstreete/opi-api/storage/v1alpha1/autogen.md

 <a name="opi_api-storage-v1-DeleteQosVolumeRequest"></a>

 ### DeleteQosVolumeRequest
-Represents a request to delete an Encrypted Volume.
+Represents a request to delete an QoS Volume.

 | Field | Type | Label | Description |